 These Mozzarella Quesadillas are so easy to make and incredibly delicious whether you use flour or corn tortillas, or even a different type of cheese!

 Are Quesadillas Healthy?

-Tortillas, like mozzarella, are generally healthy and packed with nutrients the body needs.
+Tortillas are a healthy source of macronutrients and rich in vitamins and minerals.
 Homemade tortillas provide a healthier option as there are no unnecessary ingredients.

 Gluten-free tortillas are also available making it convenient for those on a gluten-free diet.

 Quesadillas are best enjoyed when crispy.
 Steam from hot fillings is one of the factors responsible for soggy quesadillas.

 To avoid soggy quesadillas, serve immediately after cooking while they are still hot.
 When cold, the cheese becomes hard and won’t have the crispiness of fresh tortillas.

 Traditional quesadillas are made with corn tortillas and those work well and fit into a gluten-free diet.
 However, I prefer using flour tortillas.

 Flour tortillas are pliant, and the mozzarella (or other fillings) won’t make it fall apart.
 Plus, flour tortillas add to the crispness of the quesadillas that I have not been able to get with corn.

 Quesadillas are easy to cook and take not more than one minute for each side of the tortilla to cook.